vecnathewhisperd0/tea-cli/README.md

 ```
    tea - command line tool to interact with Gitea
-   version 0.6.0+17-g1c10f33
+   version 0.7.0-preview

  USAGE
    tea command [subcommand] [command options] [arguments...]

  DESCRIPTION
    tea is a productivity helper for Gitea.
 It can be used to manage most entities on one
-   or multiple Gitea instances, and also provides local helpers like 'tea pull checkout'.
+   or multiple Gitea instances and provides local helpers like 'tea pull checkout'.
    tea makes use of context provided by the repository in $PWD if available, but is still
    usable independently of $PWD.
 Configuration is persisted in $XDG_CONFIG_HOME/tea.